cwendorf/EASI/docs/Tutorials/OneSampleDataTutorial.md

 ![](figures/OneSample-MeansB-1.png)<!-- -->

-#### Significance Tests for the Mean
+#### Significance Test for the Mean

-This code will produce a table of NHST sfor the variable.
+This code will produce a table of NHST for the variable.
 In this case, the mean is tested against a value of zero.

 ```r
 testMeans(Outcome)